 = Title IV Loan(s) and Grant(s) to be Returned

-If the college is required to return any unearned aid, we will reduce or cancel the federal award(s), debit the student’s account and return the unearned portion of aid to the U.S. Department of Education.
+If the university is required to return any unearned aid, we will reduce or cancel the federal award(s), debit the student’s account and return the unearned portion of aid to the U.S. Department of Education.

 A post-withdrawal disbursement of federal Title IV aid occurs when the amount of federal aid earned by the student is greater than the amount of the federal aid disbursed for the semester.
 Grants must be disbursed within 45 days.
 Loans must be offered to the student within 30 days, allowing the student at least 14 days to respond.
 All post-withdrawal disbursements are applied to the student account first.
 If the R2T4 calculation results in a credit balance on the student’s account, the credit balance must be disbursed as soon as possible and no later than 14 days after the calculation of R2T4.